w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/06-storage.md

 **2nd generation**: offloading all the raw data into data lakes

 - The data lake is *schema-on-read* and stores any data at low cost
-  - *Schema on read* postpones the structuring of data to the time of analysis or reading
+  - *Schema-on-read* postpones the structuring of data to the time of analysis or reading
 - From 2015 onwards, cloud data lakes, such as S3 and GCS, started replacing HDFS
   - Superior durability (often >10 nines), geo-replication, and most importantly, extremely low cost
-- The use of *open formats* also made data lake data directly accessible to a wide range of other analytics engines, such as machine learning systems
+- Using *open formats* makes data lake files directly accessible to many analytics and ML engines.
-  - An *open file format* is a file format for storing digital data, defined by an openly published specification usually maintained by a standards organization, and which can be used and implemented by anyone.
+  - An *open file format* is a publicly documented, standards-based format that anyone can use or implement.
-- A small subset of data in the lake would later be ETLed to a downstream data warehouse
+- A small subset of data in the lake would later be ETLed to a downstream DWH
   - *Problems*?

 # Data Lakehouse

 A two-tier architecture is highly complex for users

-- (Optional) Data is first *ETLed* into lakes, ...
+- (Optional) Data is first *ELTed* into data lakes, ...
-- ... and then *ELTed* into warehouses
+- ... and then *ETLed* into DWH
-- Enterprise use cases now include advanced analytics such as machine learning, for which warehouses are not ideal
+- Enterprise use cases now include advanced analytics such as machine learning, for which DWHs are not ideal

 (Some) main problems:

-- *Reliability*: keeping the data lake and warehouse consistent is difficult and costly
+- *Reliability*: keeping the data lake and DWH consistent is difficult and costly
-- *Staleness*: the data in the warehouse is stale compared to that of the data lake, with new data frequently taking days to load
+- *Staleness*: the data in the DWH is stale compared to that of the data lake, with new data frequently taking days to load
 - *Limited support for advanced analytics*: businesses want to ask predictive questions using their warehousing data
   - E.g., "Which customers should I offer discounts to?"
   - E.g., process large datasets using complex non-SQL code